Universal few-body physics in a harmonic trap: Introduction

 which is specified by the binding momentum $\kappa_*$ of the Efimov trimer labeled by $n_*$.
 This spectrum is a consequence of a discrete scaling symmetry with discrete scaling factor $e^{\pi/s_0}$.
 In the case of identical bosons, $s_0 \approx 1.00624$ and the discrete scaling factor is $e^{\pi/s_0} \approx 22.7$.
 The scaling symmetry becomes also manifest in the log-periodic dependence of scattering observables on the scattering length $a$ \cite{Efimov79}.
 The consequences of discrete scale invariance and \lq\lq Efimov physics'' can be calculated in an effective field theory for short-range interactions, where the Efimov effect appears as a consequence of a renormalization group limit cycle \cite{Bedaque:1998kg}.

 While the Efimov effect was established theoretically already in 1970, the first experimental evidence for an Efimov trimer in a trapped gas of ultracold Cs atoms was provided only recently by its signature in the 3-body recombination rate \cite{Kraemer-06}.
-It could be unravelled by varying the scattering length $a$ over several orders of magnitude using a Feshbach resonance.
+It could be unravelled by varying the scattering length $a$ over several orders of magnitude using a Feshbach resonance and testing the predictions for the line shape of the loss resonance.
 Since this pioneering experiment, there was significant experimental progress in observing Efimov physics in ultracold quantum gases.
 More recently, evidence for Efimov trimers in 3-body recombination was also obtained in a balanced mixture of atoms in three different hyperfine states of $^6$Li \cite{Ottenstein08,Huckans08}, in a mixture of Potassium and Rubidium atoms \cite{Barontini09}, and in an ultracold gas of $^7$Li atoms \cite{Gross09}.
-In another experiment with Potassium atoms \cite{Zaccanti09}, two bound trimers were observed.
+In another experiment with Potassium atoms \cite{Zaccanti09}, two bound trimers were observed, whose energies are consistent with the predicted scaling relation.
 Efimov states can also be observed as resonances in atom-dimer scattering.
-Such resonances have been seen in atom-dimer mixtures of Cs atoms \cite{Knoop08} and of $^6$Li atoms \cite{Lompe:2010,Nakajima:2010}.
+Such resonances have been seen using atom-dimer mixtures of Cs atoms \cite{Knoop08} and of $^6$Li atoms \cite{Lompe:2010,Nakajima:2010}.
 The first direct observation of Efimov trimers of $^6$Li atoms created by radio frequency association was recently reported by the Heidelberg group \cite{Lompe:RF}.

 One of the most exciting recent developments in universal few-body physics involves universal tetramer states.
-There is a pair of universal tetramer states associated with every Efimov trimer \cite{Hammer:2006ct}.
+There is a pair of universal tetramer states associated with every Efimov trimer \cite{Hammer:2006ct,Stecher:2008}.
+The tetramer states above the ground state trimer acquire a width from the possible decay into a trimer and an atom.
+Deltuva has calculated these widths and found them to be small and universal: They are 0.3\% of the binding energy for the deeper state and 0.02\% of the binding energy for the shallower state \cite{Deltuva:2010xd}.
 The resonant enhancement of 4-body recombination provides a signature for these tetramers similar to the trimers \cite{Stecher:2008}.
 Loss resonances from both tetramers were subsequently observed in an ultracold gas of $^{133}$Cs atoms \cite{Ferlaino:2009}.
 In $^7$Li atoms, even two sets of tetramers that are close to the corresponding Efimov trimers could be observed \cite{Pollack:2009}.
 Moreover, there is some theoretical evidence of even higher-body universal states \cite{Stecher:2009}.